Grief, Loneliness, and Losing a Spouse

 So, what can these research results tell us?
 Sooner or later, every married couple will face the prospect of their relationship coming to an end, whether due to death or divorce.
 For those people dealing with the loss of a spouse, overcoming loneliness represents the greatest challenge in moving on with life afterward.
 That the depressive symptoms linked to loneliness and grief can often be misdiagnosed as severe depression is something that health professionals need to take into consideration when trying to help.
 For example, anti-depressant medication may be useful as a short-term solution for emotional distress but it's hardly an effective way of dealing with the loneliness that is the real cause of that distress.
 Supportive counseling and short-term cognitive-behavioural therapy are probably better treatment options for people coping with grief.

-Overcoming grief and loneliness are special challenges that many senior face, particularly those seniors who have lost a spouse.
+Overcoming grief and loneliness are special challenges that many seniors face, particularly those seniors who have lost a spouse.
 Whether they are able to move on afterward depends on their own inner resources as well the kind of support they receive from friends and family.
-For those widowed seniors having a particularly hard time coping, treatment counseling represents a useful way of getting their lives back on track.
+For those widowed seniors having a particularly hard time coping, counseling represents a useful way of getting their lives back on track.